TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-azureportalissues.md

 # Problems related to the Azure portal

+If you see a cloud image with a single blue raindrop, this happens when partially cached version of page is being rendered in the browser.

 ## **Recommended steps**

-1. If you see a cloud image with a single blue raindrop, this happens when partially cached version of page is being rendered in the browser.
-To resolve, use InPrivate or Incognito mode in your browser.
+1. Use InPrivate or Incognito mode in your browser.
-1. If that doesn't work, try clearing browser cache and cookies, then refresh the page.
+1. Try clearing browser cache and cookies, then refresh the page.
-1. If that doesn't resolve the issue, try restarting the browser.
+1. Try restarting the browser.